Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/3_data_collection_model_training.md

 #### Option B: Using Conda
 To run this project locally, you will need to install [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

-If running locally without Docker, we first need to create a conda virtual environment and install the dependencies for our machine learning model.
+If running locally without Docker, we first need to create a Conda virtual environment and install the dependencies for our machine learning model.
 If you only have access to CPUs, install the dependencies specified in the `environment.yml` file.
 If your development machine has GPU support, you can choose to use the `environment-gpu.yml` file instead.

 2. In a terminal window, enter the following command to create the environment.
 Replace `<env-name>` with an environment name of your choice, e.g. `pose-estimation`:
 ```bash
 conda env create -n <env-name> -f environment.yml
 ```

-Then, you need to activate the conda environment.
+Then, you need to activate the Conda environment.

 3. Still in the same terminal window, enter the following command:
 ```bash